codecrafters-io/build-your-own-shell/stage_descriptions/base-02-cz2.md

 Your program should:

 1. Display the prompt `$ ` (keep the code from the previous stage)
-2. Read the user's input by line
+2. Read the user's input
 3. Print an error message in exactly this format: `{command}: command not found`
    - e.g. if the user types `xyz`, print `xyz: command not found`